fherreralab/fherreralab.github.io/_posts/2018-08-16-Ruben-Fritz-joins-our-group.md

 ---
 layout: page
-title: "Dr. Ruben Fritz joins our group as a postdoc"
+title: "We welcome Ruben Fritz as the first postdoc in our group."
 categories: jobs
 ---